+Unfortunately, the requirements to allow those dogs to live a healthy and comfortable life may sometimes be overlooked or not totally understood.
 Numerous surveys have found that many pet owners are not aware when their pet will become a senior citizen, after all, they do not get a pension or a bus pass to mark this important transition.

+Therefore, the correct times to look at changes in lifestyle, food, and supplements that may help your dogs live far longer and happier, maybe sadly disregarded.
 Let’s initially look at how to age a dog in real terms.
-The old chestnut that states one dog year to every seven human years is one of many old wives tales that are often wrong.
+The old chestnut that states one dog year to every seven human years is one of many old wives’ tales that are often wrong.

 As a general rule of thumb, it should be fifteen for the 1st year ten for the 2nd and then four years for every year thereafter.
 This is only an approximation.
 There is a chart that works on size, breed and weight that gives a more accurate picture than this.